curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 Contracts live on the blockchain in an Ethereum-specific binary format (Ethereum Virtual Machine (=EVM) bytecode).
 However, contracts are typically written in some high level language such as [solidity](https://github.com/ethereum/wiki/wiki/Solidity-Tutorial) and then compiled into byte code to be uploaded on the blockchain.

-For the frontier release, `geth` supports solidity compilation through system call to `solc` the command line [solidity compiler](https://github.com/ethereum/cpp-ethereum/tree/develop/solc) by Christian R. and Lefteris K. You can try [Solidity realtime compiler](https://chriseth.github.io/cpp-ethereum/) (by Christian R) or [Cosmo](http://meteor-dapp-cosmo.meteor.com) or [Mix](https://github.com/ethereum/wiki/wiki/Mix:-The-DApp-IDE).
+For the frontier release, `geth` supports solidity compilation through system call to `solc`, the command line [solidity compiler](https://github.com/ethereum/cpp-ethereum/tree/develop/solc) by Christian R. and Lefteris K. You can try [Solidity realtime compiler](https://chriseth.github.io/cpp-ethereum/) (by Christian R) or [Cosmo](http://meteor-dapp-cosmo.meteor.com) or [Mix](https://github.com/ethereum/wiki/wiki/Mix:-The-DApp-IDE).

 If you start up your `geth` node, you can check if the solidity compiler is available.
 This is what happens, if it is not: